ljw1004/csharpspec/csharp/expressions.md

 The corresponding parameters for function member arguments are established as follows:

-*  Arguments in the *argument-list* of instance constructors, methods, indexers and delegates:
+*  Arguments in the *argument_list* of instance constructors, methods, indexers and delegates:
     * A positional argument where a fixed parameter occurs at the same position in the parameter list corresponds to that parameter.
     * A positional argument of a function member with a parameter array invoked in its normal form corresponds to the parameter  array, which must occur at the same position in the parameter list.
     * A positional argument of a function member with a parameter array invoked in its expanded form, where no fixed parameter occurs at the same position in the parameter list, corresponds to an element in the parameter array.